Steve's Herpetological Blog

 #StevesLibrary: Buried

-I know this hear to believe, but not everything I read or do is linked to herpetology.
+I know this hard to believe, but not everything I read or do is linked to herpetology.
 Something that has always fascinated me is the past, and how we’ve been able to learn more about the lives of ancient people….

 #StevesLibrary: Spirals in Time